aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ## Add Cloud Storage

-The AWS Mobile CLI and AWS Amplify library make it easy to store and manage files in the cloud from your JavaScript app.
+The Amplify CLI and AWS Amplify library make it easy to store and manage files in the cloud from your JavaScript app.

 ### Set Up the Backend